-Section 13.19 contains the steps that registered firms must take if they place a temporary hold.
+Section 13.19 contains the steps that a registered firm must take if it or its registered individuals place a temporary hold.
 These steps, when taken in good faith, are consistent with the obligation to deal fairly, honestly and in good faith with the client.

-We expect registered firms to have written policies and procedures that:
+We expect registered firms to have written policies and procedures in respect of temporary holds.
+These policies and procedures should: